 To reset all settings, open up the Settings app, then tap General -> Reset -> Reset All Settings.
 If you have a passcode or a Restrictions passcode, you’ll be prompted to enter them.
 Once you do, tap Reset All Settings when the confirmation alert appears at the bottom of your iPhone’s display.

 Need More Help?

-We recently recorded a video showing you how to fix the problem when your iPhone cannot verify server identity.
+A while ago, we recorded a video showing you how to fix the problem when your iPhone cannot verify server identity.
 We hope you’ll check it out and subscribe to our channel while you’re there!